 Using browsers that are incompatible with WebP is one viable and effective option.
 This is a good idea if you frequently save images and want to get rid of the blissful WebP.

-You can use Firefox, Safari, Internet Explorer, or Microsoft Edge, or a less popular browser like Brave or similar, and be confident that no images in WebP format will be displayed.
+You can use Firefox, Safari, Internet Explorer, or any other browser that are not built with Chromium technology, and be confident that no images in WebP format will be displayed.
 By default, any image you view and save using these browsers will be in JPG or PNG format.

 A less drastic option than the previous one is to trick websites into thinking you’re using a different browser than the one you’re actually using, in which case images will be served in formats other than WebP.